pammacdotnet/TypstPaper/paper.typ

 Typst has garnered significant interest since its public beta launch and the open-sourcing of its compiler in March 2023.
 The platform's user-friendly syntax and modern features have attracted a growing community, with its GitHub repository amassing over 37,000 stars, indicating strong developer engagement.
 While Typst is gaining traction among academics and researchers, its adoption in formal publishing remains limited.
 Currently, most scientific journals do not accept Typst files for submission, and there is no direct export to LaTeX, which poses challenges for integration into traditional academic workflows.
 Nonetheless, Typst's open-source nature and active development community suggest a promising future as it continues to evolve and address the needs of its users.

+From 2020–2025, Typst evolved from a niche LaTeX alternative into a growing document-formatting tool.
+Early development (2020–2022) focused on core features like a Rust-based compiler, attracting tech-savvy users.
+By 2023, public beta releases and improved documentation spurred initial growth, though gaps like CJK support persisted.
+In 2024, corporate adoption (e.g., in banking software) and features like CeTZ for graphics expanded its reach.
+Projections for 2025 hinge on addressing accessibility and localization, while compiler optimizations (e.g., faster builds) and community tools (e.g., `tinymist`) aim to solidify its position against LaTeX.
 The Typst community is also providing template for the most reputed scientific editorials and journals (@fig:papers).

 #figure(
   placement: top,